 There are many avenues that you can take as a Yoga Teacher living abroad.
 There are many teachers who travel from place to place offering specialized workshops or retreats.
 Some teachers teach at Resorts where they can live all expenses paid.
 Some teachers rent a space and teach to an informal group, while others find studios in their city and seek out employment opportunities.

-I have taught in an informal group in South Korea and at a studio in Vietnam so I can speak to those experiences.
+I have taught in an informal group in South Korea, while I was also teaching abroad in Seoul, and at a studio in Vietnam so I can speak to those experiences.

 Teaching in an informal group is a great and comfortable way to gain experience as a teacher and make like-minded friends.